jake-knerr/chess/README.md

 #### Extensions add or override styles for nested components' defining rules.

-Create an extension by using the outer component's defining rule to target an inner component's defining rule.
+Create an extension by using the a component's defining rule to target an inner component's defining rule.
 Extensions can only target an inner component's defining rule.

 Such rules will typically have two class selectors.